Exploring the Documentation

 You probably want quick access to operational details:

-• how-to guides for common operations (deploy, troubleshoot, update ACLs)
+• How-to guides for common operations (deploy, troubleshoot, update ACLs)

-• reference has service URLs, commands, and config locations
+• Reference has service URLs, commands, and config locations

 • ai-assistance-guide explains how to work effectively with Claude